Resilient-Labs/todo-list-2019-week05/README.md

 Then I created an event listener on the ul that would run an anonymous function with the event object as a parameter.
 This function would listen for a click and if the target contained a specific class list would run the function removeTask() with the argument of the target the user clicked on.The function removeTask() has a parameter and inside the function it takes the parameter and targets the li it's on using the parentElement object.
 Then runs the remove() method on that element.

+## Optimizations:

+I updated the user interface, it was hard to see the task with the color pairing I chose originally.

 ## Lessons Learned: